 Animals, including humans

 Take a much closer look at this familiar object.
-Can your class use their reasoning skills to work out what it is?
+See if your class can use their reasoning skills to work out what it is…

 Run the activity

 You will be zooming in and out of the image above – starting very close and stepping back slowly.

 - What do they think the image is and why?